WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-api.md

 # Blockchain API

-## Identity ENS lookups
+## Identity name lookups

-### ENS Name lookup
+### Name lookup

-Used to lookup ENS name and avatar for the Ethereum address.
+Used to lookup name and avatar for the provided address.

 `GET /v1/identity/{address}`

-* `address` - Ethereum address to lookup for the ENS name and avatar.
+* `address` - The address to lookup for the name and avatar.

 #### Query parameters: